kree-nickm/Moon-Mod-Tools/README.md

 export const intents = [];

 /**
- * Array of strings, specifying the partials that this module requires.
-See the
- * partials description in the configuration file section for more info.
- */
-export const partials = [];

-/**
  * Function that is called during bot startup, before the bot has logged in.
  * Use it to assign event listeners or other definitions that do not require an
  * active connection to Discord.
 This function can be async, in which case the